 If you have established the right strategy before even starting to bet, you would automatically have avoided the above two pitfalls.
-At the very bottom of the BE page, you can read the following sentence:

-Neither the Copyright, nor the Contact Us or the Disclaimer is what is important here.
-What really matters is the last sentence: “Never risk money you can't afford to lose!”
+“Never risk money you can't afford to lose!”
 That’s the first golden rule in betting.
 By living your betting life with the mentioned rule, you are already prepared for the worst losing runs.
 As everyone in the betting business knows, losing runs come without warning or disclaimer.
 Second golden rule is discipline.
 If you feel that the danger for another losing run is too high, just take a break until you regain your confidence.
 It doesn’t matter how long or short such a break lasts.

 The better option of self-discipline is to see the bigger picture.
 That could mean that you should have faith in your own system or in your own approach to betting.
 As an example, it doesn’t make sense to throw away your system, if the same has shown good results in the long-term.
 Long-term is the crucial word in betting.
 Although a nice combo with combined odds at 217.5 with 100 something invested would bring you a nice profit of around 21.650, how many similar bets have you won in your betting life?
 Exactly.
 You can count such bets with the fingers of one hand.
 If you've been lucky.